kubedb/cli/docs/guides/mongodb/clustering/sharding.md

 Here,

-- `spec.shardTopology` represents the topology for sharding.
+- `spec.shardTopology` represents the topology configuration for sharding.
   - `shard` represents configuration for Shard component of mongodb.
     - `shards` represents number of shards for a mongodb deployment.
 Each shard is deployed as a [replicaset](/docs/guides/mongodb/clustering/replication_concept.md).
     - `replicas` represents number of replicas of each shard replicaset.
     - `prefix` represents the prefix of each shard node.
-    - `resources` represents resources for each container of sharding statefulsets.
     - `configSource` is an optional field to provide custom configuration file for shards (i.e mongod.cnf).
 If specified, this file will be used as configuration file otherwise default configuration file will be used.
     - `podTemplate` is an optional configuration for pods.
     - `storage` to specify pvcSpec for each node of sharding.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
   - `configServer` represents configuration for ConfigServer component of mongodb.
     - `replicas` represents number of replicas for configServer replicaset.
 Here, configServer is deployed as a replicaset of mongodb.
     - `prefix` represents the prefix of configServer nodes.
-    - `resources` represents resources for each container of configServer statefulsets.
     - `configSource` is an optional field to provide custom configuration file for configSource (i.e mongod.cnf).
 If specified, this file will be used as configuration file otherwise default configuration file will be used.
     - `podTemplate` is an optional configuration for pods.
     - `storage` to specify pvcSpec for each node of configServer.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
   - `mongos` represents configuration for Mongos component of mongodb. `Mongos` instances run as stateless components (deployment).
     - `replicas` represents number of replicas of `Mongos` instance.
 Here, Mongos is not deployed as replicaset.
     - `prefix` represents the prefix of mongos nodes.
-    - `resources` represents resources for each container of mongos deployment.
     - `configSource` is an optional field to provide custom configuration file for mongos (i.e mongod.cnf).
 If specified, this file will be used as configuration file otherwise default configuration file will be used.
     - `podTemplate` is an optional configuration for pods.
     - `strategy` is the deployment strategy to use to replace existing pods with new ones.
 This is optional.
 If not provided, kubernetes's default deploymentstrategy will be used.
 See more about [DeploymentStrategy](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy)